 It is important to remember that credit reports are based on information made available by the provider according to a snapshot in time, which is not necessarily apparent to the user.
 Users of credit reports should understand that the information available may be upwards of a year old and may not reflect real-time developments in the company's creditworthiness.
 It may be necessary to combine credit reports with additional credit assessment tactics, such as risk data analysis that comes with a trade credit insurance policy.

 In the process of assessing creditworthiness, companies will often request trade references before extending credit to a customer.
 Trade references can include the customer’s bank, as well as businesses or suppliers that already extend trade credit to that customer.

 Good questions to ask these references include:

-- when the customer’s last purchase was and the amount; and
+- When the customer’s last purchase was and the amount;

 It is important to be aware of potential selection bias when reviewing bank and trade references.
 When asking a prospect for their references from other suppliers, for example, they are most likely to provide information on companies they pay on time and omit companies that they don't.

 Collection of this information can also consume a great deal of time as you are dependent on receiving timely replies.

 Companies that want to do business with you should not hesitate to provide the financial information that will help you determine their ability to pay for your goods or services.
 To find out how a company is doing financially, you should ask for and review its certified financial statement in order to learn about the company’s financial performance.